Diamond Cathedral Pincushion Tutorial

 So when I stumbled across this way of making them the other day, I was very excited!
-This uses small squares, and has even more options for of being customisation.

 As I played around, I discovered that you could vary the size of the diamond for an even more interesting effect, and so the Diamond Cathedral Pincushion was born!

 I've used the Anne of Green Gables - Kindred Spirits fabric collection by Jill Howarth for Riley Blake, and it's simply the cutest choice for this project!

 Let me just say that this is combines the satisfaction of scrap busting with the fanciness of a tricky looking design, but it's deceptively simple, which is a big win win.